iveshenry18/SonicSearch/sonicsearch-app/README.md

 ### Building
 This app isn't exactly... portable yet.
 For now you need at least a few binaries.
-At present, the `package.json` includes env variables that assume you're running MacOS and have these installed in the same place I do... :)
+Here's how to install those on my system (MacOS with Apple Silicon).

 1. onnxruntime: `brew install onnxruntime`
 1. libomp: `brew install libomp`
 1. llvm: `brew install llvm`

+These installations correspond to the values in `env_vars.example.sh`.
+After installing these, copy that file to `env_vars.local.sh`.
+Either run that file manually, or it will attempt to run before calling tauri commands.
+Not a great system.

 Faiss requires these env vars on Mac M1 per [this issue](https://github.com/facebookresearch/faiss/issues/2111)